-Also notice the trim marks identifying the final trim size, and that the backgrounds and images extend beyond for the bleed.
+Also notice the trim marks identifying the final trim size, and that the backgrounds and images extend beyond the trim marks for the bleed.
 All the readable text is a good distance from the edge so that it's not in danger of being trimmed off in production.
-Marks have also been added showing the limits of the spine.
+Marks have also been added showing the spine width.
 This allows us to double-check the artwork against the specification.
-CI